UVaCS-Sherriff/UVACS-2020Pilot/content/faq.md

 - Enroll in the COA 1 pilot
     - CS 2501-300 (Luther Tychonievich, MoWeFr 2-2:50pm)
     - either CS 2501-301 or 2501-302 (the lab for 2501-300; Mo or Tu 6:30-7:45pm)
-- Enroll in Discrete Math (CS 2102), a prerequisite for DSA2
+- Enroll in Discrete Mathematics (CS 2102), a prerequisite for DSA2
     - at time of writing, TuTh 9:30-10:45 or 2-3:15 or 3:30-4:45, but that could change
+    - Discrete Mathematics is also offered [as a Summer course](http://summer.virginia.edu/discrete-mathematics) this summer
 - fill out your schedule however you desire

 Spring 2019: